Equality, diversity and inclusion

 1.5.
 We will challenge inequality, discrimination and disadvantage and will work to achieve the highest standards of service delivery, volunteering opportunities and employment practices.

 1.6.
-We will work to ensure that equality, diversity and human rights principles are owned, valued and maintained by everyone at the Macular Society; our Board, our members, our staff, volunteers and those who provide services on our behalf.
+We will work to ensure that equality, diversity, inclusion and human rights principles are owned, valued and maintained by everyone at the Macular Society; our Board, our members, our staff, volunteers and those who provide services on our behalf.

 1.7.
 Everybody has a right to be treated with dignity and respect and in doing so; the Macular Society recognises its legal obligations under the Equality Act 2010, Human Rights Act 1998 and The UN Convention on The Rights of Persons with Disabilities, ratified in 2009.
 This is reflected in our policy, setting out that the Macular Society works to promote a culture of respect and dignity and will actively challenge discrimination.